bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 challenges without looking at the answers.
-Each challenge builds on the next so that they become more complex as they go along, and that will really help you learn both JavaScript and <b>jQuery</b>, and help you understand the differences between the syntax of how each of them work.
+Each challenge builds on the next so that they become more complex as they go along, and that will really help you learn both JavaScript and <b>jQuery</b>, and help you understand the differences between the syntax of how each of them work.</p>

 <h3>PDF of Challenges</h3>